Ajinomoto: Since 2010: Expansion and restructuring

 Ajinomoto Omnichem site in Wetteren, Belgium.

 In 2010, due to a rise in foreign competition, Ajinomoto began restructuring to focus on several of its products while divesting others.
 The company divested its Calpis beverage unit in Japan in 2012, the Ajinomoto Sweetener Company (France) in October 2015, and Amoy Food (China) in November 2018.
-Ajinomoto decided to focus on its food and biomedical divisions, and acquired the contract manufacturing organization Althea Technologies (USA) in 2013, the frozen food company Windsor Quality Holdings, Inc. (USA) in November 2014, and the frozen food company Lavelli・Terrell・Smile (France) in November 2017.
+Ajinomoto decided to focus on its food and biomedical divisions, and acquired the contract manufacturing organization Althea Technologies (US) in 2013, the frozen food company Windsor Quality Holdings, Inc. (US) in November 2014, and the frozen food company Lavelli・Terrell・Smile (France) in November 2017.
 In April 2016, Ajinomoto merged its pharmaceutical division with Eisai, launching EA Pharma in Japan.
 In October 2017, Ajinomoto introduced a "Global Brand Logo" for use throughout the Ajinomoto group.
 In December 2017, Ajinomoto announced it had begun construction to expand its Kawasaki Plant, along with the construction of a new R&D building.
-In October 2018, Ajinomoto Althea (USA) and OmniChem (Belgium) merged to form Ajinomoto Bio-Pharma Services,but in April 2025, all of Althea shares were transferred to Packaging Coordinators Inc.
+In October 2018, Ajinomoto Althea (US) and OmniChem (Belgium) merged to form Ajinomoto Bio-Pharma Services, but in April 2025, all of Althea shares were transferred to Packaging Coordinators Inc.

 In April 2020, the Ajinomoto Group Nutrient Profiling System for Product, which has been developed as a method to scientifically estimate the nutritive value of products such as powdered soup and frozen foods, was introduced globally to about 500 kinds of group products in seven countries.
 In August, Ajinomoto announced its participation in the international environment initiative RE100 for renewable energy.

-In November 2020, "AJISWEET RA", produced in Japan cooperating with Morita Kagaku Kogyo Co., Ltd., was newly launched to the USA as stevia sweetener reducing bitterness and off-flavors.
+In November 2020, "AJISWEET RA", produced in Japan cooperating with Morita Kagaku Kogyo Co., Ltd., was newly launched to the US as stevia sweetener reducing bitterness and off-flavors.
 In December, Ajinomoto Group made a wholly owned supplement company in Ireland by a share purchase agreement with Nualtra Limited in order to enter Europe's oral nutritional supplements market.

 In December 2020, Ajinomoto was included by CDP in its "Climate Change A List for 2020" for the first time, as one of the most outstanding companies in terms of climate change-related initiatives and information disclosure for its climate impact. in 2021, Ajinomoto joined WIPO GREEN as an official partner in an effort to address climate change.